cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/model_and_likelihood.md

 The expected counts may also depend on parameters such as the energy resolution of the measured photons and the total luminosity of collisions being considered in the dataset, these can be parameterized in the model as auxiliary information.

 The analysis itself might be split into multiple channels, targetting different Higgs production modes with different event selection criteria.
-And furthermore, the analysis may eventually be combined with other analyses, such as a measurement targetting Higgs production where it subsequently decays into four leptons, rather than two photons.
+Furthermore, the analysis may eventually be combined with other analyses, such as a measurement targetting Higgs production where the Higgs boson decays into four leptons, rather than two photons.

-Combine provides the functionality for building the statistical models and combining all the channels or analyses togeher into one common analysis.
+Combine provides the functionality for building the statistical models and combining all the channels or analyses together into one common analysis.

 ///